 Many design processes see the creative, schematic, and design development processes run their course and then in a final design phase, attempt to address accessibility (if it happens at all).
 This inevitably leads to compromise – compromise on design intent, aesthetic preference, conceptual integrity, or experiential initiative.
 Or, it leads to an inaccessible outcome.
 Beginning with an inclusive design methodology will ensure that these compromises need not happen, while a more usable product can be enjoyed by all in the end.

 At the Canadian Museum for Human Rights, I have led not only the development of a corporate practice, but have realized several innovative design successes.
 A couple of these unique design projects are detailed in the Portfolio section of this web site (accessible design).

 For a comprehensive story about the establishment of the CMHR’s inclusive design practice, please see this article published by the American Alliance of Museum’s (AAM) NAME Exhibition Journal: article.

-In the coming months I’ll include a link on this page to the Canadian Museum for Human Right’s extensive inclusive design and accessibility standards (which are presently in aggregation, design, and production with an anticipated publication date of summer 2017).
+In the coming months I’ll include a link on this page to the Canadian Museum for Human Right’s extensive inclusive design and accessibility standards (which are presently in aggregation, design, and production with an anticipated publication date of later this year).